Storm-Eagle20/RTChanger/README.md

 Q: This involves the MCU.
 Is this safe?

 A: Yes.
-What you may have heard was that changing the color of the LED can brick the MCU, but even then that was only for firmware versions below 8.0.0.
-And you had to do soldering to replace the LED as well before you could.
-You're safe to use this application because the MCU firmware for your unit can handle this application.
+What you may have heard was that changing the color of the LED can brick the MCU, but that was not true as the brick yellows8 got was a NAND brick.

 ---